Kacper218/homepage/README.md

 The topic of the website is game Gothic 1, which I really like.

+I'm using VS Code editor with VIM extension.

 I just started so it's pretty simple so far, but im trying to do my best.

 Website is in polish language.